sceckert/Data-and-Culture-Fall-2024/_week1/Homework-1.md

 8. Finally, write up a few sentence reflecting on what you've found.
 You can include screenshots of your exploratory research with the Ngram Viewer if that helps.

 ## III.
-"Data" in *Eighteenth-Century Collections Online (ECCO)**
+"Data" in *Eighteenth-Century Collections Online (ECCO)*

-Rosenberg doesn't just use the OED, the Google Ngram Viewer and Google Books.
+Rosenberg doesn't just use the *OED*, the Google Ngram Viewer and Google Books.
 What were some options Rosenberg makes about the limitations of Google Books in thinking about word usage in the eras before the 19th century?

-9. Just to get our feet wet, search "data" in [Eighteenth-Century Collections Online (ECCO)] (log in using your Wes ID here: [https://library.princeton.edu/resource/3745](https://library.princeton.edu/resource/3745) What might Rosenberg have to do to this data to make it so that he can make the queries that he makes?
+9. Just to get our feet wet, search "data" in [*Eighteenth-Century Collections Online (ECCO*](https://go.gale.com/ps/start.do?p=ECCO&u=31841) (you may have to search "ECCO" in the library catalog and log in that way if you're off campus).
+What might Rosenberg have to do to this data to make it so that he can make the queries that he makes?
 (You might look at one more recent project that has done this: the [ECCO TCT transcription project](https://github.com/Early-Modern-OCR/TCP-ECCO-texts))